rougier/freetype-py/README.rst

 **From PyPI, recommended**: `pip install freetype-py`.
-This will install the library with a bundled FreeType binary, so you're ready to go on Windows, macOS and Linux (all with 32 and 64 bit support).
+This will install the library with a bundled FreeType binary, so you're ready to go on Windows, macOS and Linux (all with 32 and 64 bit x86 architecture support).

+Do note: if you specify the `--no-binary` paramater to pip, or use a different architecture for which we don't pre-compile binaries, the package will default to using an external FreeType library.
+Specify the environment variable `FREETYPEPY_BUNDLE_FT=1` before calling pip to compile a binary yourself.

 Installation with compiling FreeType from source
 ------------------------------------------------

 If you don't want to or can't use the pre-built binaries, build FreeType
-yourself: `export FREETYPEPY_BUNDLE_FT=yesplease && python setup.py install`.
+yourself: `export FREETYPEPY_BUNDLE_FT=yesplease && pip install .`.
 This will download and compile FreeType with Harfbuzz support as specified in `setup-build-freetype.py`.
 Set the environment variable `PYTHON_ARCH` to 32 or 64 to explicitly set an architecture, default is whatever your host machine